tobilg/facebook-events-by-location-core/README.md

 ### Access Tokens

-The above example expects that the `ACCESS_TOKEN` environment variable is set to a valid App Access Token.
+The above example expects that the `FEBL_ACCESS_TOKEN` environment variable is set to a valid App Access Token.
 Otherwise, you need to specify the `accessToken` parameter with the request.

 ### Parameters